Gian Godoy

 Gian Godoy RIBA Part 1 (born Santiago, 1966) is a filmmaker, architectural designer and artist.

-Collaborator at the architectural office of Carme Pinós and Enric Miralles in Barcelona and at the architectural office of Ben van Berkel in Amsterdam.
-He restored the Bob Marley house in the west coast of Jamaica in 2000.
-Co-founder of the architectural group Wakapacha with architect Luis Contreras in 2012.
-Design and inauguration with Luis Contreras of Inkarri, the Wakapacha manifesto on contemporary architecture based on the ancient principles of the Tawantinsuyu, at the Puruchuco Museum in Lima in 2012, and at the Colegio de Arquitectos del Perú.
+As an architectural designer, Godoy undertook collaborative work at the studios of Carme Pinós and Enric Miralles in Barcelona and at the architectural office of Ben van Berkel in Amsterdam.
+Godoy restored the Bob Marley house in the west coast of Jamaica in 2000.
+Co-founder of the architectural group Grupo Okazo S.A.C. with architect Joszep in 2010.
+Design and inauguration with Luis Contreras of Inkarri, the Wakapacha manifesto on contemporary architecture based on the ancient principles of the Tawantinsuyu, at the Puruchuco Museum in Lima, Peru, in 2012, and at the Colegio de Arquitectos del Perú.
 Founder of Soloeil Atelier of Architecture & Ecology.

-In 2008 Godoy launched the Animas Project at the Museo Histórico Nacional (Chile) in Santiago: 200 works of art to commemorate 200 years of Chile's independence.
-In 2009 the sculpture La Quintrala was inaugurated at the Museo de Santiago, Casa Colorada, with a new launch of Animas at the Biblioteca Nacional de Chile.
+In 2008, Godoy launched the Animas Project at the Museo Histórico Nacional (Chile) in Santiago: 200 works of art to commemorate 200 years of Chile's independence.
+In 2009, the sculpture La Quintrala was inaugurated at the Museo de Santiago, Casa Colorada, with a new launch of Animas at the Biblioteca Nacional de Chile.
 His sculpture, Catimbano, made with copper cathodes from Chuquicamata mine, was inaugurated at the Museo Desierto de Atacama in Antofagasta.
 Godoy premiered his Animas film Hain at the AVIFF 2011 in Cannes, France.

-His first film, The Three Dumas aka The Story of The Count of Monte Cristo, was produced in collaboration with filmmaker Esther Anderson under the banner of Trenhorne Films.
+Godoy's first film, The Three Dumas, also known as The Story of The Count of Monte Cristo, was produced in collaboration with filmmaker Esther Anderson under the banner of Trenhorne Films.
 The Three Dumas is a dramatised documentary about novelist Alexandre Dumas and his ancestors: the grandson of a French planter and an enslaved African Caribbean, Dumas overcame all the obstacles of prejudice to become a role model of contemporary literature.
 The avant-premiere of The Three Dumas took place in 2005 in France in Villers-Cotterets, birthplace of Dumas, to coincide with the inauguration of a statue of Dumas himself in the presence of the French Minister of Culture.
 The UK premiere took place in 2007 at the Museum of London Docklands, coinciding with the inauguration of the new Sugar and Slavery Gallery during the bicentenary commemorations of the abolition of the Slave Trade Act 1807.
 Other screenings around the world include the British Film Institute, Canadian Museum of Civilization, McCord Museum, Massachusetts Historical Society, McCormick Tribune Freedom Museum, University of Leeds, University of Nottingham, University of Birmingham, Centro Cultural Palacio La Moneda, V&A, and an Official Selection at the Portobello Film Festival.